Muskegon County assistance programs.

 Health care for free or on a sliding fee

-The non-profit Hackley Community Care Center is one community clinic that may be able to provides free or low cost acute and chronic care to underserved, uninsured patients, and federal government Medicare and Medicaid clients.
+The non-profit Hackley Community Care Center is one community clinic that may be able to provides free or low cost acute and chronic care to underserved, uninsured patients.
+They also offer health or free dental care to federal government Medicare and Medicaid clients.
 Services offered by the clinic include family medical care, OB, nurse midwifery and behavioral health services.
 (231) 733-6631

 Muskegon Family Care accepts applications for primary health care services with health maintenance exams for patients of all ages.
 Find other Michigan community clinics, or dial (231) 739-9315.